aksommerville/fullmoon4/etc/doc/maps-format.md

-buried_treasure X Y GSBIT ITEMID buried_door X Y GSBIT MAPID DSTX DSTY callback EVID CBID PARAM
+buried_treasure X Y GSBIT ITEMID buried_door X Y GSBIT MAPID DSTX DSTY callback EVID CBID PARAM ancillary # Will not be targetted by crow guidance, and not participate in travel coverage.
 ```

 Resource IDs may be name or number.